 - Watching a rerun of The Office (Season 2 is still my favorite).

 - Listening to an audio book.
-Right now, I’m listening to the Problem of Pain by C.S.
-Lewis.
+Right now, I’m listening to The Almost Sisters.
 Others I recommend?
-Bossypants, The Art of Racing in the Rain, The Language of Flowers, The Book Thief, or Hunger Games…because how can you resist?!
+Bossypants, The Art of Racing in the Rain, The Language of Flowers, or Hunger Games…because how can you resist?!

 - Dreaming of all the things you’ll dip in this perfectly creamy hummus (crisp red peppers…warm pita bread…your face…)